francobel/francobel/README.md

-# Enjoy Your Stay, contact me for inquiries.
+# Enjoy your stay, contact me for inquiries.